 - Non-payment: The nursery operates on a self-financing basis and a nursery place will be withdrawn if nursery fees remain unpaid.
 It is our policy to recover unpaid nursery fees and legal action will be taken where necessary.

 - Fees will be charged at the full rate for periods of holiday including Bank holidays, staff training and sickness or where the nursery is closed temporarily in exceptional circumstances.
 Fees are not payable for University Closed Days.

-- Late collection of children: An additional charge to cover staff costs will be applied in the event of late collection of children at the rate of £5.00 per child (up to 5 minutes late) and £10.00 per child (over 5 minutes late) and a further £10.00 per child for every 5 minutes thereafter.
+- Late collection of children: An additional charge to cover staff costs will be applied in the event of late collection of children at the rate of £5.00 per child (up to 5 minutes late); £10.00 per child (the next 5 minutes) and a further £5.00 per child per minute thereafter.

 - If a parent ceases to be a member of staff or student, a different charging rate as appropriate will apply as per the current Fees.